 Per enrollment requirements in the current course catalog, seniors who successfully complete coursework at the college level will be awarded dual credit toward completion of graduation requirements.

-A junior who successfully completes college work in the core subject areas of English-language arts, social studies, science, or math will be awarded dual credit toward completion of graduation requirements on the following basis - credit for three (3) college hours in one core class shall be equal to .5 unit of high school credit.
+A junior who successfully completes college work in the core subject areas of English-language arts, social studies, science, or math will be awarded dual credit toward completion of graduation requirements on the following basis - credit for three (3) college hours in one core class shall be equal to .5 unit of high school credit / credit for a (5) college hours in one core course shall be equal to 1 unit of high school credit.

 No credit for a course of less than three (3) college hours shall be counted toward awarding high school credit.